 It's important to keep up your caloric intake while breastfeeding.
 Your body needs about 500 extra calories a day to make breast milk.

 Continue to take your prenatal vitamin while breastfeeding.

 Call for help

-If you’re experiencing pain during breastfeeding, contact Kelsey-Seybold for assistance.
-There will be lactation support at the hospital and resources through the clinic to support you.
+If you're experiencing pain during breastfeeding, contact Kelsey-Seybold for assistance.
+There will be lactation support at the hospital where you deliver and resources through the clinic to support you.
 Talk to your doctor about what's available.

 Common Questions About Breastfeeding